ssc3/docker-internals-lab/lab-04-networks.md

     $ docker container run --name=u4 --network=my_bridge -it ubuntu:14.04
     ```

 6. From inside container `u4`, ping `u3` by name: `ping u3`.
-Recall this didn't work on the default bridge network between `u1` and `u2`; DNS lookup by container name is only enabled for explicitly created networks.
+Recall this didn't work on the default bridge network between `u1` and `u2`.
+DNS lookup by container name is only enabled for explicitly created networks.

-7. Finally, try pinging `u1` by IP or container name as you did in the previous step, this time from container `u4`. `u1` (and `u2`) are not reachable from `u4` (or `u3`), since they reside on different networks; all Docker networks are firewalled from each other by default.
+7. Finally, try pinging `u1` by IP or container name as you did in the previous step, this time from container `u4`. `u1` (and `u2`) are not reachable from `u4` (or `u3`), since they reside on different networks.
+All Docker networks are firewalled from each other by default.

 8. Exit container `u4` by pressing `CTRL+P,Q`.
 This will ensure that the container remains running.

-## Communicating Between Containers
+#### Communicating Between Containers

-1. Recall your container `u2` is currently plugged in only to the default `bridge` network; confirm this using `docker container inspect u2`.
+1. Recall your container `u2` is currently plugged in only to the default `bridge` network.
+Confirm this using `docker container inspect u2`.
 Connect `u2` to the `my_bridge` network:

     ```bash
     $ docker network connect my_bridge u2